tharu-dilmini/ML-Model-Inference-with-FastAPI/README.md

 The model is trained with standardized features using StandardScaler to ensure consistent input preprocessing.

-API Usage Examples
+✅API Usage Examples

-Health Check
+1. Health Check

 GET http://localhost:8000/
 Response: